 The following jurors have been summoned to report for jury duty.
 Please refer to the report number and report date and time on your summons for the following information:

-Report Numbers that have been CANCELLED: ALL (1 THROUGH 75)
+Report Numbers that have been CANCELLED: 1 THROUGH 175

 If your report number was cancelled, you do not need to report.
 However this does not constitute service and you could be summoned again.